yrsegal/rejuvenation-modpack/README.md

   Fixes an issue with the unused "advanced-formatting" choices menu, and allows it to be used.
 - 0000.injection.rb
   Supports code injection mods.
+- 0000.music.rb
+  A framework for music overrides.
+Currently unused.
 - 0000.textures.rb
   A framework for texture overrides, which also includes a couple misc overrides.
 - 0001.boundedentry.rb (depends on 0000.textures.rb)